-In addition, surveys performed by UAS are paired with a high-resolution orthophoto and interactive 3D model; in many cases, volumetric calculations can be flown, processed, and delivered same-day, accelerating schedules and allowing staff access to more decision-making capabilities.
+Surveys performed by unmanned aircraft systems (UAS) can be paired with a high-resolution orthophoto and interactive 3D model.
+In many cases, volumetric calculations can be flown, processed, and delivered the same day, allowing staff access to more decision-making capabilities.